What a terrible choice!

 I’m explaining in my proposed solution it’s no use hurriedly trying to build many more social housing or private properties for rent so that these may be provided to those in desperate need.
 The time required for that is simply not there even if the amount to be charged for such accommodation could be made truly affordable.

 The apparently sane alternative, which is quick build privately rented accommodation, would also be too expensive for those in need, because of the shortage of houses across the whole marketplace irrespective of how many new properties were able to be constructed.

-Providing housing is in a crisis because of the policies of past governments and that is why private landlords need to be encouraged to provide good quality accommodation at reasonable rents; not discouraged with more and increasingly onerous tenant-centric legislation!
+Providing housing is in a crisis because of the policies of past governments and that is why private landlords must be encouraged to provide good quality accommodation at reasonable rents; not discouraged with more and increasingly onerous tenant-centric legislation!

 Secondly, those eventually stepping up from privately rented accommodation to become property owners themselves, i.e. first-time buyers, ought to be able to purchase at properly affordable prices to them.

 This simply isn’t happening at the present time.
-The reason is: All housing markets across England and Wales have all the prices skewed upwards because of the banking and finance interests in lending each individual the sort of money they (the lending institutions) want to have to provide.
+The reason is: All housing markets across England and Wales have all the prices skewed in an upwards direction because of the banking and finance interests in lending each individual the sort of money they (the lending institutions) want to have to provide.